bchareyre/yade-mpi/doc/sphinx/formulation.rst

 Creating interaction between particles
 ================================================
 Collision detection described above is only approximate.
 Exact collision detection depends on the geometry of individual particles and is handled separately.
 In Yade terminology, the :yref:`Collider` creates only *potential* interactions; potential interactions are evaluated exactly using specialized algorithms for collision of two spheres or other combinations.
 Exact collision detection must be run at every timestep since it is at every step that particles can change their mutual position (the collider is only run sometimes if the Verlet distance optimization is in use).
-Some exact collision detection algorithms are described in :ref:`sect-strain-evaluation`; in Yade, they are implemented in classes deriving from :yref:`InteractionGeometryFunctor` (prefixed with ``Ig2``).
+Some exact collision detection algorithms are described in :ref:`sect-strain-evaluation`; in Yade, they are implemented in classes deriving from :yref:`IGeomFunctor` (prefixed with ``Ig2``).

-Besides detection of geometrical overlap (which corresponds to :yref:`InteractionGeometry` in Yade), there are also non-geometrical properties of the interaction to be determined (:yref:`InteractionPhysics`).
-In Yade, they are computed for every new interaction by calling a functor deriving from :yref:`InteractionPhysicsFunctor` (prefixed with ``Ip2``) which accepts the given combination of :yref:`Material` types of both particles.
+Besides detection of geometrical overlap (which corresponds to :yref:`IGeom` in Yade), there are also non-geometrical properties of the interaction to be determined (:yref:`IPhys`).
+In Yade, they are computed for every new interaction by calling a functor deriving from :yref:`IPhysFunctor` (prefixed with ``Ip2``) which accepts the given combination of :yref:`Material` types of both particles.

 Stiffnesses
 -----------